 Women's health is not a niche — it is a lifespan defined by transition.
 From adolescence through the reproductive years, into the seismic shifts of perimenopause and menopause — a woman's biology is never static, and each transition carries its own clinical complexity.
-Yet this is precisely where both conventional medicine and functional approaches too often fail her: one handing her a diagnosis that explains little and offers less; the other reaching for expensive testing panels in place of clinical reasoning, or retreating into reductive narratives like oestrogen dominance that flatten the extraordinary complexity of women's hormonal biology into a single, often misleading story.
+Yet this is precisely where both conventional medicine and functional approaches too often fail women: one handing her a diagnosis that explains little and offering solely pharmacological or surgical solutions; the other too frequently reaching for expensive testing panels in place of clinical reasoning, or retreating into reductive narratives — like oestrogen dominance — that flatten the extraordinary complexity of women's hormonal biology into a single, often misleading frame.

 The Women's Health Practicum is curated to break those loops and welcome a genuinely new paradigm of women's health care.
-We’ll move through the full clinical arc: from the HPO hierarchy and hormonal pattern recognition, to the realities of chronic pelvic pain, endometriosis, adenomyosis, and central sensitisation — and then, crucially, turn the lens on the practitioner herself.
-Peta and I will open our own kit bags: the tools, practices, and frameworks we actually use, with an invitation to apply that same lens to your own life and practice.
+We'll move through the full clinical arc: from the HPO hierarchy and hormonal pattern recognition, through the neuroendocrine interplay between ovarian hormones and neurotransmitter systems — and what that means for how we read and respond to hormonal presentations across the lifespan — to what a comprehensive metabolic blood panel can reveal when you know how to integrate it fully, not cherry-picking singular markers but reading the whole picture.
+From there we move into the realities of chronic pelvic pain, endometriosis, adenomyosis, and central sensitisation..
+And then, crucially, we turn the lens inward.
+Peta and I will open our own kit bags: the tools, clinical frameworks, and practices we actually use — with an invitation to bring that same quality of attention to your own health and your own practice!

-This is not just a lecture day — though there is plenty of rich technical content.
-It is, as importantly, a clinical conversation: evidence-grounded, honest, and built to translate directly into practice.
+This is not just another lecture — it is, above all, a rich clinical conversation: evidence-grounded, honest, and curated to translate directly into your practice.

 A day I genuinely don't believe exists anywhere else for practitioners in this space.